vishnubabu077/task-management-system/README.md

 - Running the application in Cloud Environment
 - Using flyway to version control DB
 - More Junits
-- Comine COnstants in a separate file
+- Combine Constants in a separate file